 1. Attend all summer activities.
 Note: Students who are not able to satisfy the program requirements should not apply.
-Faculty and students are required to attend the social event (international study abroad participants may participate virtually) and the two-day conference.
+Faculty and students are required to attend the social event and the two-day conference.

 Activity Date

-Orientation June 5 th , 2020 at 9:00 am
+Orientation May 6 th at 9:00 am

-Program Dates June 22 nd - July 31 st ,
+Program Dates June 1 st - August 5 th , 2021

-Getting the Most Out of Your Summer June 22 nd at 12:00pm
+Getting the Most Out of Your Summer Tuesday, June 1 st at 12pm

 Experience- Do's and Don'ts

-Evaluating Resources June 23 nd at 12:00 pm
+Evaluating Resources Wednesday, June 2 nd at 12pm

-Introduction to Graduate Programs June 24 th at 12:00 pm
+Introduction to Graduate Programs Programs Thursday, June 3 rd at 12pm

 Workshop

-How to Write a Personal Statement for June 25 th 12:00 pm
+How to Write a Personal Statement for Monday, June 7 th 12:00 pm

 Graduate School Workshop

-Presenting a Poster/Oral Presentation June 26 th , 2020 at 12:00 pm
+Presenting a Poster/Oral Presentation Tuesday, June 8 th at 12:00 pm

-Social Event July 8 th , 2020 at 3:00 pm
+Social Event Thursday, July 1 st at 3:00 pm

-Summer Conference July 30 th and 31 st 9:00 am - 3:00 pm
+Summer Conference August 4 th - 5 th , 9:00 am - 3:00 pm